 - the situation described in the complaint arose in the course of a University program or activity.

 - the complaint is in violation of a policy enforced by Institutional Equity.

 - the complaint is directed against a University employee, student, administrative unit, or third-party.

 - A violation is factually supported such that the alleged behavior could constitute a policy violation.

-If the complaint does not meet the above criteria or establish a violation of a policy enforced by Institutional Equity and Inclusion, the case may be closed.
+If the complaint does not meet the above criteria or establish a violation of a policy enforced by Institutional Equity, the case may be closed.
 However, the complaint may still be subject to University action if the alleged behavior violates another University policy or is otherwise inappropriate.
-In such event, Institutional Equity and Inclusion may refer the complaint to any other University office deemed appropriate for further review.
+In such event, Institutional Equity may refer the complaint to any other University office deemed appropriate for further review.

 Requests from complainants to “just record my concerns” or “not take any action at this time” may, or may not, be honored depending on the circumstances involved.
 If at any time the University feels an investigation is necessary, an investigation may proceed without the support of the potential complainant, even if that complainant requested no action.

 Institutional Equity will determine the most effective method of investigating the allegations raised by the complainant.
 This will most likely involve conducting a thorough fact finding investigation, which includes separate meetings with the complainant, respondent, and witnesses with first-hand knowledge of the situation; and reviewing and analyzing relevant records as they relate to the allegations.
 The complainant, respondent, and witnesses will have the right to present information to the investigator.
 The investigator may be the Title IX Coordinator or designee, the university’s contracted investigator, and/or the Executive Director of Institutional Equity or designee.
 It will be within the investigator’s discretion to determine the extent of investigation necessary and number of witnesses to be contacted to adequately determine the facts.